-Aptly titled, reverse hair washing is simply the technique of conditioning your hair first and shampooing second.
-It’s the inverse of what you’re used to doing in the shower—and may feel a bit strange at first—but comes with all sorts of potential benefits.
+Aptly titled, reverse hair washing is simply conditioning your hair first and shampooing second.
+It’s the inverse of what you’re used to doing in the shower—and may feel a bit strange at first—but it comes with all sorts of potential benefits.

-By conditioning your hair first, it’s theorized that your strands will more easily absorb the nourishing and hydrating ingredients.
-Shampooing after also helps remove some of the heaviness of the conditioner, which coats your hair, can potentially weigh strands down or make your hair and scalp feel greasy.
-All the above can help your hair appear shinier, softer, and more voluminous.
+By conditioning your hair first, it’s theorized that your strands will absorb nourishing and hydrating ingredients more easily.
+Shampooing afterward also helps remove some of the heaviness of the conditioner, which coats your hair and can potentially weigh it down or make your hair and scalp feel greasy.
+All the above can help your mane appear shinier, softer, and more voluminous.

 Reverse washing your hair is as easy as you might imagine.
 Wet your hair, and then apply your conditioner.
-Follow up with a shampoo, making sure to lather from your scalp to your ends, and then rinse well.
+Follow up with a shampoo, lather from your scalp to your ends, and rinse well.

 Reverse washing and co-washing aren’t the same.
 In fact, they are near opposites!
-While reverse hair washing is the method of conditioning your strands first and then shampooing second, co-washing involves using only a conditioner or co-washing product like Matrix A Curl Can Dream Co-Wash For Curly and Coily Hair or Mizani True Textures Cream Cleansing Conditioner.
+While reverse hair washing is conditioning your strands first and then shampooing second, co-washing involves using only a conditioner or co-washing product like Matrix A Curl Can Dream Co-Wash or Mizani True Textures Cream Cleansing Conditioner.
+These moisturizing products nourish hair with ingredients like manuka honey extract and essential fatty acids (respectively) while washing.
 Reverse washing is better for thin, fine, and oily hair, while co-washing is ideal for dry, thick, and coarse hair.

 The technique of reverse hair washing is ideal for those with fine hair, thin hair, and oily hair and scalps.
 This is because it removes some of the weight and moisture of the conditioner before you begin styling.
-Reverse washing doesn’t really benefit those with dry hair, coarse hair, or curly hair where the conditioning step comes in handy for adding a boost of moisture.
+Reverse washing doesn’t really benefit those with dry hair, coarse hair, or curly hair where the conditioning step comes in handy for adding a moisture boost.